 RJ Guitars soon began exporting to the U.S., Singapore and Australia as well when both RJ and Yui saw that hand-laid shell was attractive to foreign markets.
 They tapped the expert guitar makers and shell inlay artists of Cebu City to produce these guitars.

-Today, there are ten RJ Guitar Center branches in Metro Manila, and over 50 distributors of RJ Guitars across the Philippines and around the world.
+Today, there are 14 RJ Guitar Center branches and over 100 distributors of RJ Guitars across the Philippines and around the world.
 For those who value the quality of fine Filipino craftsmanship, RJ Guitars are the obvious choice.